 Yeah.
-What's the effect of that do you think, in the mind of the potential patient?
+What's the effect of that?
+Do you think in the mind of the potential patient?

-Yeah, it's going to devalue what that treatment could do for them.
-Of course, it's diagnostic and everything else, not just a nice rub down with some sweet smelling oil, obviously.
+Yeah, that it's going to devalue?
+What what that treatment could do for them.
+As close it's diagnostic and everything else, not just a nice rubbed down with some sweet smelling oil.
+Yeah, obviously.

-James says, I'm very concerned, he hasn't made a profit in three months.
+James says I'm very concerned, he hasn't made a profit in three months.
 Now we've seen a drop in patient numbers like no other in 15 years with associates and we're short staffed.
 The price increase has not been as effective.
-The percentage split model has really come to bite him in the ass now he says.
+The percentage split model has really come to bite him in the ass.
+Now he says.
 Interesting.
-I'm not I'm not sure why the percentage split would come to bite him because...

-Unless it's too high, once we start going over 60% to the associate, you've only got a small amount to play with for your costs.
+I'm not I'm not sure why the percentage split would would come to bite him because as income gets too high, why are we getting sent to the associate your you've only got a small amount to play with for your costs.
 But it seems to me that the marketing's missing out.
 I don't know how much he's doing.
 But marketing is really vital.
-Like I'm saying more marketing.
+Like I'm saying more more marketing more.